ohnoyes-hub/TSP-Instance-Hardness/README.md

 # Where Really Hard Traveling Salesman Problems Are

-This repository contains source code for the experiments and analysis presented in Where Really Hard Traveling Salesman Problems Are, a thesis by Thomas Sijpkens.
-It expands upon (Wouter Knibbe's thesis)[https://github.com/WouterKnibbe/ATSP_hillForHard] by exploring a more diverse set of configurations and mutation strategies for generating hard TSP instances using hill climbing.
+This repository contains the source code for experiments and analyses presented in the thesis Where Really Hard Traveling Salesman Problems Are by Thomas Sijpkens.
+It extends and builds upon the prior work of Wouter Knibbe's thesis, introducing a broader range of TSP configurations and more varied mutation strategies for both hill climbing and random sampling methods.
-The study focuses on comparing how well different TSP configurations perform when used in hill climbing for hardness instance generation, with particular attention to:

-- TSP types (e.g., Euclidean, etc.)
-- Mutation strategies (e.g., scramble, etc.)
-- Cost distributions (e.g., uniform, lognormal)

-Local optima and transition paths are recorded during hill climbing, and these are used to build a local optima network.
-This network helps illustrate how effectively various hill-climbing algorithms can escape local optima across different configurations.
+To effectively leverage computational resources, each experimental configuration is designed to be embarrassingly parallel, resulting in a total of 620 independent experimental runs.

+Continuing Work

+During the hill climbing process, local optima and transition paths are systematically recorded to construct local optima networks.
+These networks provide detailed insights into the evolutionary trajectories and characteristics of TSP instances, clarifying how different instances evolve under various mutation strategies and random sampling approaches.

 # Dependencies